niccokunzmann/open-web-calendar/docs/host/configure.md

 a long RRULE can balloon into millions of events.
 When the expanded count exceeds this cap, the request returns HTTP 413.

+This is a defense-in-depth check that fires after recurring-event expansion has already run, so the CPU work of expansion itself is not avoided.
+Operators experiencing CPU pressure should lower `OWC_MAX_SOURCE_EVENTS`, which is the true pre-expansion defense.
 This addresses pentest finding CLN-007 (recurring-event denial of service).

 ### OWC_MAX_RESPONSE_MB